Muthaka-Frank/Muthaka-Frank/README.md

 - ✝️ Blessed are you, Lord my God, King of the universe 🙌
 - 👋 Hi, I’m @Muthaka-Frank
 - 👀 I’m a Programmer
-- 🌱 I’m currently learning Computer Science
+- 🌱 I’m currently learning B.A Computer Science
 - 💞️ I’m looking to collaborate on web development and Java projects
 - 📫 How to reach me ...Ring Ring
 - ⚡ Fun fact: knock knock? :)🙂